FedEx hosts 11th annual Small Business Grant Contest

 How to take part?

-To participate, entrepreneurs must visit www.fedex.com/grantcontest and enter their business information (including their FedEx shipping account number), write a short profile about their business, and upload up to 4 photos of their business or product, including their logo.
+To participate, entrepreneurs must visit www.fedex.com/grantcontest and enter their business information (including their FedEx shipping account number), write a short profile about their business, and upload up to four photos of their business or product, including a logo.

 LEAVE A COMMENT: